Deterministic Policy Gradient for Reinforcement Learning with Continuous Time and State: Numerical Experiments

 \paragraph{Results.} \Cref{fig:continuous_comparison,fig:discrete_comparison} show the average return against training episodes, where the shaded area stands for standard deviation across different runs.
 We observe that for most environments, our CT-DDPG has the best performance among all baselines and the gap becomes larger as discretization step decreases and (or) noise level increases.
-Specifically, we have the following observations: \begin{itemize} \item As demonstrated in \Cref{fig:discrete_comparison}, although discrete-time algorithms, DDPG and SAC, perform reasonably well under the standard Gymnasium settings (top row), they degrade substantially when $h$ decreases and $\sigma$ increases (middle \& bottom rows).
-This stems from the fact that one-step TD updates provide only myopic information under small $h$ and noisy dynamics, preventing the Q-function from capturing the long-term structure of the problem. \item For continuous-time RL with stochastic policy shown in \Cref{fig:continuous_comparison}, q-learning exhibits slow convergence and training instability, due to the difficulty of enforcing Bellman equation constraints \Cref{eq:consistency_stochastic}.
+Specifically, \begin{itemize}[leftmargin=1em] \item As demonstrated in \Cref{fig:discrete_comparison}, although discrete-time algorithms, DDPG and SAC, perform reasonably well under the standard Gymnasium settings (top row), they degrade substantially when $h$ decreases and $\sigma$ increases (middle \& bottom rows).
+This stems from the fact that one-step TD updates provide only myopic information under small $h$ and noisy dynamics, preventing the Q-function from capturing the long-term structure.
+Incorporating DDPG with multi-step TD can partially alleviate this issue; however, it still exhibits slow convergence due to the persistent bias in the TD objective induced by off-policy sampling. \item For continuous-time RL with stochastic policy shown in \Cref{fig:continuous_comparison}, q-learning exhibits slow convergence and training instability, due to the difficulty of enforcing Bellman equation constraints \eqref{eq:consistency_stochastic}.
 Although q-learning using multi-step TD can to some extent improve upon original q-learning ($L=1$), it still remains unstable across diverse environment settings and underperforms compared to CT-DDPG.
 This highlights the fundamental limitations of stochastic policy in continuous-time RL. \item To further investigate the effects of multi-step TD, we also test DAU (i.e., CT-DDPG with $L=1$) in \Cref{fig:continuous_comparison}.
 It turns out that in small $h$ and large $\sigma$ regime, DAU converges more slowly.
-In \Cref{fig:nsr}, we examine the variance to square norm ratio (NSR) of stochastic gradients in the training process.
+In \Cref{fig:nsr}, we examine the variance to square norm ratio (NSR) of stochastic gradients in the training process and report the moving average.
 As $h\to 0$, NSR of DAU becomes evidently larger than that of CT-DDPG, consistent with our theories in \Cref{subsec:var_blow_up}.
 A large NSR leads to the instability when training q-function and consequently impedes the convergence. \end{itemize}

 In summary, CT-DDPG exhibits superior performance in terms of convergence speed and stability across most environment settings, verifying the efficiency and robustness of our method.